- What is it?

 - Have trouble thinking

-If you think you have breathed in carbon monoxide:
+If your carbon monoxide alarm is going off, or if you think you have breathed in carbon monoxide:

 - Get to fresh air right away